boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  Orchestration Overview {#sec-orch}

-###  End-to-End 5G Slice Orchestration Architecture {#sec-5g-sli-arch}
+###  5G End-to-End Slice Orchestration Architecture {#sec-5g-sli-arch}

-This section introduces a global framework for the orchestration of an end-to-end 5G slice with a zoom on TN parts.
+This section introduces a global framework for the orchestration of a 5G end-to-end slice (a.k.a.
+5G Network Slice) with a zoom on TN parts.
 This framework helps to delimit the realization scope of RFC 9543 Network Slices and identify interactions that are required for the realization of such slices.

 > This framework is consistent with the management coordination example shown in Figure 4.7.1 of {{TS-28.530}}.

-In reference to {{figure-orch}}, an end-to-end 5G Network Slice Orchestrator (5G NSO) is responsible for orchestrating end-to-end 5G slices.
+In reference to {{figure-orch}}, a 5G End-to-End Network Slice Orchestrator (5G NSO) is responsible for orchestrating 5G Network Slices end-to-end.
 The details of the 5G NSO is out of the scope of this document.
-The realization of the end-to-end 5G slice spans RAN, CN, and TN.
+The realization of the 5G Network Slices spans RAN, CN, and TN.
 As mentioned in {{sec-scope}}, the RAN and CN are under the responsibility of the 3GPP Management System, while the TN is not.
 The orchestration of the TN is split into two sub-domains in conformance with the reference design in {#sec-ref-design}:

 Provider Network Orchestration domain:
 : As defined in {{!RFC9543}}, the provider relies on a Network Slice Controller (NSC) to manage and orchestrate RFC 9543 Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.